goethite/ansible-hashivault-vars-plugin/README.md

 The layered lookups are merged, with the last taking precendence over earlier lookups.

-Lookups are not yet cached for the run (TODO).
+Lookups to the vault are cached for the run.

 ### A test dump playbook using a vars plugin:
 ```bash